 All nurse assistant applicants for certification will be fingerprinted to permit the Department of Public Safety to obtain state and federal criminal history information.
 All applicants with a positive history are investigated.
 If there is any question about eligibility for licensure or certification, contact the nursing education consultant at the Arizona State Board of Nursing (602-899-5150).

-It is essential that Nursing students be able to perform a number of physical activities in the clinical portion of the program.
+It is essential that students be able to perform a number of physical activities in the clinical portion of the program.
 At a minimum, students will be required to lift patients, stand for several hours at a time and perform bending activities.
-Students who have a chronic illness or condition must be maintained on current treatment and be able to implement direct patient care.
-The clinical nursing experience also places students under considerable mental and emotional stress as they undertake responsibilities and duties impacting patients` lives.
+The clinical nursing experience also places students under considerable mental and emotional stress as they undertake responsibilities and duties impacting patients' lives.
 Students must be able to demonstrate rational and appropriate behavior under stressful conditions.
 Individuals should give careful consideration to the mental and physical demands of the program prior to making application.

-Health & Safety Requirements for MCCD Nurse Assisting Program:
+Health and Safety Requirements for MCCCD Nurse Assisting Program:

-1. Students must submit a completed Health and Safety Documentation Checklist and maintain current status throughout the program.
+1. Students must meet and maintain health and safety requirements throughout the program.

 Student must obtain a C grade or better in all courses.